JonathanWilbur/asn1-d/README.md

         - [x] ASN1ValueOverflowException = thrown when a legitimate-sized ASN.1 just can't be decoded to a native type
         - [x] ASN1ValuePaddingException = leading zero bytes, trailing zero bits
         - [x] ASN1ValueCharactersException = (permitted characters description, offending character)
-        - [ ] ASN1UndefinedException = thrown when something is not defined by the specification
+        - [x] ASN1UndefinedException = thrown when something is not defined by the specification
     - [x] ASN1CompilerException
 - [x] More unit testing of `REAL`
 - [ ] Do some more unit testing for extreme lengths.
+- [ ] Check that all assertions only run during `unittest` version
 - [ ] Cross-Platform Testing
   - [ ] Windows (Which is Big-Endian)
     - [ ] 64-Bit